 - If you use topical products too often, your condition may become worse.

 - If your condition does not improve or if it becomes worse, check with your doctor.

 - Hair discoloration, abnormal hair texture, oiliness and dryness of hair and scalp, removal of the curl from permanently waved hair, and hair loss have been reported with the use of ketoconazole shampoo.
 Discuss any questions or concerns with your doctor.

-- Ketoconazole shampoo should be not be used in CHILDREN younger than 12 years old without first checking with the child's doctor; safety and effectiveness in these children have not been confirmed.
+- Ketoconazole shampoo should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ketoconazole shampoo while you are pregnant.
 If you are or will be breast-feeding while you use ketoconazole shampoo, check with your doctor.
 Discuss any possible risks to your baby.